Haksell/rt/README.md

 - [ ] direct light
 - [ ] parallel light
 - [ ] bump mapping and color disruption
-- [ ] external files for scene description
 - [ ] reflection
 - [ ] transparency
 - [ ] shadow modification according to transparency of the elements